 For sellers, there are tons of benefits to offering open houses!
-"Allowing open houses when you are listing your home is so important," Shannon expressed.
+"Allowing open houses when you are listing your home is so important," they expressed.
 "You want to open the doors to more visitors, which means more potential buyers.
 Even if the people who go through your home don't think it's right for them, they might mention it to someone else they know.
 Increased visibility and word of mouth are great marketing tools."

 Of course while it's not comfortable to think of people going through your home, open houses can be a seller's best tool.
 What could be better than bringing a customer directly to your doorstep?
 In our team's experience, "open houses give us the chance to share the 'extras' about the home!
 We try to put everything about a home in the listing, but nothing really beats seeing those features in person."

 Open houses do require that the sellers prep the home a little in advance.
 "Before it hits the market, we typically hire a professional cleaner and also stage the home, so ideally our clients don't have to spend too much time prepping for the open house.
 We do ask that they tidy any personal and private belongings, make the beds, and clear the sink.
 We also set the heat or AC to a comfortable temperature.
 We want everyone who enters to feel like they could happily and comfortably live in the home."